-Hampton by Hilton: Hampton by Hilton is our largest brand, with both Hampton Inn and Hampton Inn & Suites hotels located in 30 countries and territories across four continents.
-Recognized as the leading upper midscale brand in the lodging industry, Hampton has been ranked the #1 lodging brand to franchise by Entrepreneur for 11 consecutive years.
-Hampton by Hilton hotels around the world provide guests high-quality and thoughtfully designed accommodations, award-winning customer service and value-added amenities-like complimentary hot breakfast with healthy options and free high-speed internet access-all backed by the 100% Hampton Guarantee.
+Hampton by Hilton: Hampton by Hilton is our largest brand, with both Hampton Inn and Hampton Inn & Suites hotels located on four continents.
+Recognized as the leading upper midscale brand in the lodging industry, Hampton has been ranked the #1 lodging brand to franchise by Entrepreneur for 12 consecutive years.
+Hampton by Hilton hotels around the world provide guests high-quality and thoughtfully designed accommodations, friendly and authentic service and value-added amenities-like complimentary hot breakfast with healthy options and free Wi-Fi-all backed by the 100% Hampton Guarantee.

 Tru by Hilton: Tru by Hilton is a game-changing hotel brand where guests don't have to compromise between a consistent, fun and affordable hotel stay.
 Spirited, simplified and grounded in value, Tru by Hilton is designed for cross-generational appeal, with a large, reimagined public space where guests can work, play, lounge and eat.
 Efficiently designed modern guestrooms feature a rolling desk, oversized windows for natural light and bright, spacious bathrooms.
 Guests can enjoy complimentary amenities, including a build-your-own "Top It" hot breakfast with both healthy and indulgent items and more than 35 toppings, a multifunctional fitness center and fast Wi-Fi.
 Premium snacks, light meal options and single-serve wine and beer are available for purchase at the 24/7 Eat. & Sip. market.
+Tru by Hilton only launched in 2016 and, in addition to the properties that are already opened as December 31, 2020, had 277 hotels in the pipeline.